 Phyllis Mailman attended Radcliffe College and is vice president of the Mailman Foundation and of the Joshua Mailman Foundation.
 She and her late husband, Joseph L. Mailman, were principal donors to the Mailman Research Center at the McLean Hospital in Belmont, Massachusetts, and to the Mailman Center for Child Development at the University of Miami.
 In 1998, the Mailman Foundation made a generous gift to name the Columbia University Mailman School of Public Health.
 In addition to sitting on the Board of Advisors for the Mailman School, Mrs. Mailman is also on the board of Lincoln Center Theatre.

-Cyrus Massoumi is the founder and CEO of Dr. B, a healthtech startup with a mission to make healthcare more efficient and equitable.
-Previously, Cyrus founded Zocdoc, which he led for 8 years.
-Earlier in his career, he worked as a consultant at McKinsey & Company.
-He is also a founder and Partner at humbition, an early stage venture firm investing in mission-driven, technology-enabled businesses.
-Cyrus is a graduate of Columbia Business School, where he received an MBA along with the Heffernan Award for Outstanding Service and the Exemplary Leadership Award.
-He earned a Bachelors of Science with honors from the Wharton School at the University of Pennsylvania.
-Cyrus is a member of the Board of Advisors of the Columbia University Mailman School of Public Health.
-Cyrus has been recognized by both Fortune and Crains on their 40 under 40 lists and by Fast Company as one of the Most Creative People in Business.
+Cyrus Massoumi is Managing Partner and Founder of humbition, an early-stage venture firm focused on NYC startups.
+Prior to humbition, Cyrus founded Zocdoc where he led the company for 8 years as CEO.
+Earlier in his career, he worked at the global management consulting firm McKinsey & Company, where he gained extensive experience in healthcare technology and new product development.
+Cyrus is a graduate of Columbia Business School, where he earned an MBA with honors and received the Heffernan Award for Outstanding Service, and the Exemplary Leadership Award, and the Wharton School at the University of Pennsylvania, where he earned a Bachelors of Science with honors.
+Cyrus has been recognized by both Fortune and Crain's on their 40 under 40 lists and by Fast Company as one of the Most Creative People in Business.

 Dr. Cora Neumann is a public health expert and recently founded We Are Montana to support public health leadership across rural and Native Montana.
 Over the past 20 years, she has collaborated with local and national leaders to bring quality, accessible care to rural and Native communities – including during the current COVID outbreak.
 In 2009, Cora launched the Global First Ladies Alliance in partnership with the offices of First Ladies Laura Bush and Michelle Obama, over time working with more than 40 first ladies around the world to help bring critical healthcare and social services to their populations.
 Cora has served at the U.S. State Department and worked for the RAND Corporation, Bush Institute, Care.com, and more.
 She has a master’s in public health from Columbia University Mailman School of Public Health and a doctorate in international development from the University of Oxford.
 She most recently ran for U.S. Senate in her home state of Montana, and currently serves on the board of Columbia University Mailman School of Public Health, is a member of the Montana Public Health Association, and serves as an advisor to COVID Local and the Montana Democratic Party Native Vote Program.
 Cora grew up and is based in Bozeman, surrounded by four generations of family, from her grandmother to her two teenage children.